 Community Living BC, or CLBC, is the provincial crown corporation that funds supports and services to adults with developmental disabilities, as well as individuals who have a diagnosis of Autism Spectrum Disorder (ASD) or Fetal Alcohol Spectrum Disorder and who also have significant difficulty doing things on their own.
 The CLBC Strategy on Aging is a proactive response to the challenges and opportunities associated with supporting adults with developmental disabilities who are growing older in our communities.
 The richer quality of life offered by community living is resulting in longer lives for many people.
 Like the general population, these people are likely to become more vulnerable and develop more complex care needs as they get older.
 Some people with developmental disabilities may also experience the onset of age-related challenges earlier than the general population.
 People’s needs, strengths and concerns changes as they get older.
 Additionally, many middle-aged individuals are living with family members or caregivers who may not be able to continue to care for them as they themselves age.
 Through the strategy on aging, CLBC in collaboration with partners in community is working to create awareness and understanding of what people need to age with safety and dignity in community.

-Healthy Aging Collaborative Online Resources and Education is a platform to connect community based seniors serving organizations and allied agencies and individuals in Alberta.
+Healthy Aging Collaborative Online Resources and Education (CORE) is a platform to connect community based seniors serving organizations and allied agencies and individuals in Alberta.
 CORE is designed to provide up-to-date information, resources, and training opportunities and to make it easier to communicate, coordinate, and collaborate in order to help build capacity, strengthen the network, and develop a collective and cohesive voice among volunteers, staff, and others who support healthy aging initiatives.

 Family Caregivers of British Columbia is a registered non-profit dedicated 100% to supporting family caregivers, and providing leadership to strengthen the voice of family caregivers and the significance of their role.
 FCBC's mission is to improve the quality of life for family caregivers through support, information, and education.